Buddhism, Reflection and Truth

-Jessica Lee McMillan is a poet with an MA in English.
-When not writing, doing front-line legal work or teaching, she spends time with her little family and buries herself in books and records.
+Jessica Lee McMillan is a poet and teacher with an MA in English.
+When not writing, she spends time with her little family, her big dog and buries herself in books and records.

-You can find her work in Pocket Lint, Goat's Milk Magazine, Rat's Ass Review, Tiny Spoon, Blank Spaces Magazine, Pinhole Poetry, Riddled with Arrows, Antilang, Dream Pop Journal, Willows Wept Review, Riddled with Arrows, The South Shore Review and others.
+You can find her work in Pocket Lint, Tiny Spoon, Blank Spaces Magazine, Pinhole Poetry, Riddled with Arrows, Antilang, Dream Pop Journal, Gap Riot Press, SORTES, Train Poetry Journal, Lover's Eye Press, Red Alder Review and others.

 Jessica is a white settler and first-generation Canadian who lives in New Westminster, British Columbia on stolen and unsurrendered lands of the Coast Salish and Halkomelem-speaking Peoples, in particular, the Kwantlen, QayQayt and Kwikwetlem First Nations.